vishvAsa/kalpAntaram/kANe/v4/5/General_Index.md

 839

-for pratiloma castes, but some say that they are like sūdras 288, 00 00 animity among smrtis as to periods of ā on death 277ff, on birth ā lasted ten days even 12 the Vedic period 274, on death of a child for parents and sapiodas before ten days from birth or before the striking of teetb, before ciidā or upanayana or after opanayana 277-278, on death of a person after upanayana all sapındas had to under,o ā for ten days and all samānodakas for three days 277, on death of a gırl after three years of age and before betrotbal or after betrothal but before marriage and after marriage 278, period of . de pended on several cucutstances, such as the varna or on whether deceased was an infant or a male or a female or whether death was before or after upadayana or on the vicinity or otherwise of the deceased, the degree of relationship, the time that elapsed after birth or death 271-273, 286,287, periods of āfor relatives in the case of anulonla or pratılama marriages 488, periods of ā for four varnas were respectively fixed at 10, 12, 15 days and a month 271, periods of 10 days of ā tere fired for men of all varnas by some smrtılāras such as Añguras aod śātātapa and the reason for such fixation 271, 307, period of 2, for less than ten days on the ground of vedic learning was included among Kalivarjya 271, rules about ā on death of bandhues such as maternal grand-father, grand-mother of maternal uncle, daughter's son and father-19-lax, motber-10-lax, son-in-lax, wife's brother 279-280, rules about i on the death of an ācārya, his wife or son or of a guru or pupil 281, rules aboot ā apply only when times are easy and peaceful 306, rules about the period of ā when the laowledge
+for pratiloma castes, but some say that they are like sūdras 288, 00 00 animity among smrtis as to periods of ā on death 277ff, on birth ā lasted ten days even 12 the Vedic period 274, on death of a child for parents and sapiodas before ten days from birth or before the striking of teetb, before ciidā or upanayana or after opanayana 277-278, on death of a person after upanayana all sapındas had to under,o ā for ten days and all samānodakas for three days 277, on death of a gırl after three years of age and before betrotbal or after betrothal but before marriage and after marriage 278, period of . de pended on several cucutstances, such as the varṇa or on whether deceased was an infant or a male or a female or whether death was before or after upadayana or on the vicinity or otherwise of the deceased, the degree of relationship, the time that elapsed after birth or death 271-273, 286,287, periods of āfor relatives in the case of anulonla or pratılama marriages 488, periods of ā for four varṇas were respectively fixed at 10, 12, 15 days and a month 271, periods of 10 days of ā tere fired for men of all varṇas by some smrtılāras such as Añguras aod śātātapa and the reason for such fixation 271, 307, period of 2, for less than ten days on the ground of vedic learning was included among Kalivarjya 271, rules about ā on death of bandhues such as maternal grand-father, grand-mother of maternal uncle, daughter's son and father-19-lax, motber-10-lax, son-in-lax, wife's brother 279-280, rules about i on the death of an ācārya, his wife or son or of a guru or pupil 281, rules aboot ā apply only when times are easy and peaceful 306, rules about the period of ā when the laowledge

 of birth or death comes to a man after the periods fixed 282–284; sannipāta or sampāta of ā (another aśauca supervening while one is being ander gone), rules of 292-294; several pripted works and mss on 2 are in serse 272-273, ten varieties of in purity, according to Dalsa' 274 , things that could be taken without taiat from the house of one under going a though not from his hand 291-92, two characteristics of ā.
 Viz taking away the privilege of performing religious acts and read ening a person untouchable to others for some time, 268-269, two kinds of